buckhx/gobert/README.md

 ### Tokenize

 The tokenize package includes methods to create BERT input features.
 It is fairly stable and can be used independently of the model package.
+This will be its own module since it does not require tensorflow bindings.

-### Vocab
+#### Vocab

-The vocab package is a simple container for BERT vocabs
+The vocab package is a simple container for BERT vocabs.
+Could be rolled into tokenize.

 ###  Model

-The model package is an experimental package to work with models exported
+The model package is an experimental package to work with models exported.
+Requires tensorflow.

 ### Python